-The 2020 purse seine season will begin on Sunday, June 21, with initial open periods of 15 hours to harvest hatchery summer chum and to index the strength of early pink salmon returns.
+The 2021 purse seine season will begin on Sunday, June 20, with initial open periods of 15 hours to harvest hatchery summer chum and to index the strength of early pink salmon returns.
 During the first open period, seining will be allowed in a portion of District 12 at the Point Augusta Index area in Chatham Strait.
-The opening will be in conjunction with the first opening at the Hidden Falls Terminal Harvest Area.

-Directed commercial seining on early-run pink salmon will be based on aerial survey and fishery performance assessments of run strength.
-Aerial surveys to evaluate run strength will begin in late June for the northern inside fishing districts.
+Directed purse seine fisheries on early-run pink salmon will be based on aerial survey and fishery performance assessments of run strength.
+Aerial surveys will begin in late June for the northern inside fishing districts.
 To provide an additional assessment of incoming run strength of early-run pink salmon, the department will open a 1.0 nmi area along the Point Augusta shoreline in District 12 in conjunction with other weekly openings.
 Test fishing will be conducted at Point Gardner and Kingsmill Point to assess the strength and timing of the pink salmon returns entering Frederick Sound.
-The Point Gardner test fishery will start on or about June 26 and the Kingsmill Point test fishery will start on or about July 3.
+The Point Gardner test fishery will start on or about June 30 and the Kingsmill Point test fishery will start on or about July 7.
 Both test fisheries are scheduled to occur weekly through the month of July.
-Test fishing will also occur along the Hawk Inlet shoreline beginning on or about June 26 to assess the strength of pink salmon returns entering the northern inside waters of Districts 11 and 15.
+Test fishing will also occur along the Hawk Inlet shoreline beginning on or about June 25 to assess the strength of pink salmon returns entering the northern inside waters of Districts 11 and 15.
 Incidental harvest of pink salmon at the Hidden Falls Hatchery terminal fishery during the first three weeks of the season will also be monitored as an indicator of pink salmon run strength.

-Escapements of summer chum salmon for the 2015 and 2016 parent years in Tenakee Inlet were respectively, above and below average.
+Parent year escapements of summer chum salmon in Tenakee Inlet were below average in 2016 and above average in 2017 parent years.
 Although no formal forecasts are made for these stocks, some expectations can be based on parent-year escapements.
-Escapements in 2015 were much stronger than the main parent year of 2016 and were 149% and 58% of the previous ten-year average, respectively.
+Escapements in 2016 were 58% of the previous 2006-2015 average, and escapements of the main parent year of 2017 were 245% of the 2007-2016 average.

-The 2018 parent-year pink salmon escapement index for Tenakee Inlet of 0.04 million fish is below the management target range of 0.21- 0.51 million, and below the even-year average index count of 0.10 million fish.
-In 2020, purse seine opportunity in Tenakee Inlet will depend on the observed development of escapements to local streams.
-Portions of the Basket Bay shoreline may be opened to harvest pink salmon returns to Tenakee Inlet and Peril Strait if salmon escapements to local streams are adequate, including the Kook Lake sockeye salmon.
+The 2019 parent-year pink salmon escapement index for Tenakee Inlet of 0.04 million fish was below the management target range of 0.21-0.51 million, and well below the odd-year average index count of 0.37 million fish.
+In 2021, purse seine opportunity in Tenakee Inlet will depend on the observed development of escapements to local streams.
+Portions of the Basket Bay shoreline may be opened to harvest pink salmon returns to Tenakee Inlet and Peril Strait if salmon escapements to local streams are adequate, including Kook Lake sockeye salmon.

-The 2018 parent-year pink salmon escapement index for Section 13-C was 0.20 million fish, below the management target range of 0.32-0.76 million fish.
-Openings in Section 13-C are not likely to occur in 2020, however openings may occur if inseason assessment of pink salmon abundance indicates fish in excess of escapement needs.
-Parent-year summer chum salmon escapements (2015-2017) to Saook Bay and Rodman Bay were generally below long-term averages.
-Seine openings to target chum salmon will be based on inseason assessment of abundance.
+The 2019 parent-year pink salmon escapement index for Section 13-C of 0.20 million fish was below the management target range of 0.32-0.76 million fish.
+Openings in Section 13-C are not likely to occur in 2021, however openings may occur if inseason assessment of pink salmon abundance indicates fish in excess of escapement needs.
+Parent-year summer chum salmon escapements (2016-2018) to Saook Bay and Rodman Bay were generally near long-term averages.
+Purse seine openings to target chum salmon will be based on inseason assessment of abundance.
 Chum salmon openings will likely be very restrictive in time and area and will occur only as pink salmon escapements allow.